Lucifer1331/Footballproject/README.md

 ## How to Run
 Download the zip, extract and run the python file in VSCode or any other Python Editor.
-Make sure to have Keyboard library imported
-``pip install keyboard``
+Make sure to have Keyboard library imported: ``pip install keyboard``